lightstep/opentelemetry-examples/collector/fluentd/README.md

 Collector Prometheus receiver has to be pointed to the Fluentd metrics endpoint.

-The following example configuration collects metrics from Kong and send them to Lightstep Observability:
+The following example configuration collects metrics from Kong and send them to Cloud Observability Observability:

 ```yaml
 receivers: